 In addition, the best online companies will also have physical locations where you CAN try the mattress in person.
 For most customers, we recommend shopping for your mattress using an approach that combines online research and shopping (so you know what's right for you) and a visit to the showroom (so you can be confident in your purchase).

-Gone are the days when your mattress construction choices were limited to which animals’ fur you wanted!
-Today there are many choices, but three popular materials are most commonly used to construct a quality mattress – springs (or coils), foam, and memory foam.
+Gone are the days when your mattress construction choices were limited to which animals' fur you wanted!
+Today there are many choices, but three popular materials are most commonly used to construct a quality mattress – springs (or coils), foam and memory foam.

-Springs (or coils)
+Spring (or coils)

-When it comes to springs (or coils) it easy to get in a twist, so let’s help you out with the jargon.
-There are 4 types of mattress coil and they vary in their response range, which is the way firmness changes as the spring is compressed:
+When it comes to springs (or coils) it easy to get in a twist, so let's help you out with the jargon.
+There are 4 types of mattress coil and they vary in their response range, which is the way the firmness changes as the spring is compressed:

 - Offset coils are a type of Bonnell coil with a hinged and squared wire on top.
 In terms of properties, it is similar to the Bonnell coil, although it has some advantages in that it can feel softer with light pressure and firmer with deeper pressure due to its design.

 - Continuous coils are made from a single piece of wire.
-Although commonly marketed as an expensive type of coil, in reality the manufacturing cost for continuous coils is actually very low as the manufacturer does not need to form individual coils.
-However, since coils have limited ability to shape themselves to a person’s body profile - similar to Bonnell coils and offset coils - it’s impossible to feature motion isolation in this design.
+Although commonly marketed as an expensive type of coil, in reality, the manufacturing cost for continuous coils is actually very low as the manufacturer does not need to form individual coils.
+However, since coils have limited ability to shape themselves to a person's body profile - similar to Bonnell coils and offset coils - it's impossible to feature motion isolation in this design.

 - Pocket coils are coils where each coil is separately sheathed in its own cloth pocket.
 The steel coils are barrel-shaped and thin-gauged and generally have the greatest response range of any coil system.
-Not only are they softer on initial compression and firmer on deeper compression, but they provide greater a greater ability to form around your body profile, as well as the added bonus of no annoying squeaking as the individual sheathing means no part of the mattress where a metal part touches another.
+Not only are they softer on initial compression and firmer on deeper compression, but they provide greater a greater ability to form around your body profile, as well as the added bonus of no annoying squeaking as the individual sheathing means there is no part of the mattress where metal parts touch another.
 Although expensive to manufacture, pocket coils are popular due to their ability to create motion isolation (the ability to allow movement on one part of the mattress to not be felt on another) – a byproduct of the fact that each individual coil is covered in fabric.
 Pocket coils are typically found only in premium-grade mattresses.